muhammed-nafihe/Sales_Data_Analysis/README.md

 We identify the day of the week with the highest sales and provide insights.

 #### Timeline of Day of the Week vs. Revenue
-We visualize the timeline of day of the week versus revenue to spot trends.
+We visualize the timeline of the day of the week versus revenue to spot trends.

 #### Sales Per Hour
 We analyze sales per hour and present the results.